 'Look I appreciate that there is a place for confidence.
 But I am not the right person to keep your secrets from one another.
 Tony thinks you're overweight Mags.
 And he told me - not that I care.
 But I don't want your secrets in my life.'

 'You what?' said Mags to Tony.

 He had the grace to look a little embarrassed.
 But he was also angry at me.
 'I told you that in confidence, now I know what type of friend you really are.'

-‘Yes.
+'Yes.
 I replied.
-‘I’m an honest friend.
-You have every right not to like Mags’ dress.
-But you don’t have to right to expect me to lie to her, even by omission.
-She’s also my friend.’
+'I'm an honest friend.
+You have every right to your own opinion, even if I think you're wrong.
+But you don't have to right to expect me to lie to her, even by omission.
+She's also my friend.'

 Being honest also means that I've stopped using justifications for why I should lie.
 I have none.
 But I used to